oddbird/css-sandbox/src/sasslike/mixins-functions.md

 There are likely use-cases for recursion as a form of looping, but I'm not sure how central they are.
+This doesn't seem like a feature requirement in level 1.

 ### Keyframe-based mixins for interpolated values?